fredrikaverpil/fredrikaverpil/README.md

 ### Hi there 👋

-I am a passionate, enthusiastic and professional software developer with 15+ years of professional Python engineering experience, continuously striving to evolve, preferably building scalable and reliable backend systems in public cloud environments.
+I am a passionate, enthusiastic and professional software developer, continuously striving to evolve.
+I prefer to build scalable and reliable backend microservice systems in public cloud environments.
+I've got a more verbose profile [over at LinkedIn](https://www.linkedin.com/in/fredrik/).

-I advocate continuous development, automated testing and to maintain as high code quality as possible.
-I am deeply invested in the open source community and love collaborating and contributing.

 📫 How to reach me: [Twitter](https://twitter.com/fredrikaverpil), [Mastodon](https://fosstodon.org/@fredrikaverpil), [LinkedIn](https://www.linkedin.com/in/fredrik/)